OmidGhotbi/MayaPolyhaven/README.md

 ## Known Issues

 1. Some Objects may not be imported correctly because of the incorrect FBX on the PolyHaven website.
+2. Download All is disabled by default as downloading all of the models, materials, and HDRIs can take up huge space.